 - 4.7 pounds lost

-when people consumed just 14 grams of fiber a daily for 4 months.
+when people consumed just 14 grams of fiber daily for 4 months.
 That's not much.
 14 grams is about 1 tablespoon.

 In another investigation, psyllium + glucomannan (4 grams total) helped people feel fuller between meals and also reduced bad (LDL) cholesterol too.

 Another fiber showing up in hunger suppressing supplements is polydextrose.
-It may also called PDX on food and supplement labels.
+It may also be called PDX on food and supplement labels.
 One investigation summary noted polydextrose fiber can reduce the desire to eat and overeat.

 Here's a video of Plexus Hunger Control I created:

-Also consider the fiber you get from fruits, veggies and beans as that counts too.
+Also consider the fiber you get from fruits, veggies, and beans as that counts too.
 Remember, too much dietary fiber before you have adjusted to it can give you “the runs,” as my mom used to call it.

 Fiber: The Microbiome Connection

 It's possible fiber also helps curb appetite by changing the types of bacteria living inside us.
 These bacteria make up the microbiome.
-The bacteria inside us eat the fiber we consume and give off substances which benefit us.
+The bacteria inside us eat the fiber we consume and give off substances that benefit us.
 Eating different foods alters the types of bacteria inside us.
 Eating more fiber encourages healthy bacteria to flourish.

 This is why fiber is called prebiotics.
 Prebiotics are the food of probiotic bacteria.